 As a work of fiction, the film has been absorbed into the symbolism and ritual of modern-day pagan rites although such figures as the wicker man and the green man have their root in Britain’s past, in particular among Celtic lore.

 The less said about the very ill judged Nicolas Cage remake the better.

-Robin Hardy rather surprisingly returned to the subject for a 2011 sequel called The Wicker Tree.
+Robin Hardy rather surprisingly returned to the subject for a 2011 semi-sequel called The Wicker Tree.
 Unfortunately it came and went without anyone really noticing.

 Edward Woodward as Sergeant Howie